Wektor607/CCI-Bonn.github.io/starters/academic/content/post/job-se/index.md

 - You’ll have the opportunity to work on impactful open-source initiatives, collaborate with a global community, and advance your career in the dynamic field of medical AI.

 ## Starting Date
-We are hiring from the 1st May 2025.
+We are hiring from the 1st of May 2025.

 ## Interested?
 Contact us
-- Please send your application to contact@ccibonn.ai (CC: kai.schlamp@ukbonn.de) including your CV and a short cover letter about yourself (~ 1 page).
+Please send your application to contact@ccibonn.ai (CC: kai.schlamp@ukbonn.de) including your CV and a short cover letter about yourself (~ 1 page).